Jaycar-Electronics/Camping-Power-Meter/README.md

 	return false;
 }
 ```
-Note, for the web-browser to handle it correctly, we must also define the contentType, which is another custom function that is made in the source code.
-This simply checks if the file ends in `.html`, and returns `"text/html"`
+Note, for the web-browser to handle it correctly, we must also define the `contentType`, which is another custom function that is made in the source code.
+This simply checks if the file ends in .html, and returns `"text/html"` - and so on for .js and .css files too.

 ## Programming

-When progamming, be sure to change the Flashsize to "4M (1M SPIFFS)" which will portion a size of the memory to use with SPIFFS.
+When programming, be sure to change the flash size to "4M (1M SPIFFS)" which will portion a size of the memory to use with SPIFFS.

 ## Use
 Use is easy enough, look on your phone for a new network and connect to it.
-From there, if you open up the webbrowser and navigate to `10.0.0.7` or whatever IP address you set above in the ip address section.
+From there, if you open up the web browser and navigate to `10.0.0.7` or whatever IP address you set above in the IP address section.